perebaj/jjhandbook/notes/RESTAPI/README.md

 ### Resources

 Resources describe the data that will be transmitted through the API.
 **They are usually nouns and should be pluralized.**

 Examples:

 - /api/v1/users instead of /api/v1/user

-Hypens can be used to improve readability:
+Hyphens can be used to improve readability:

 - /api/v1/user-roles instead of /api/v1/userroles or /api/v1/user_roles